trufflesuite/truffle/packages/truffle-core/docs/getting_started/contracts.md

 var meta = MetaCoin.deployed();
 ```

-**Warning:** This will only work successfully for contracts that have been deployed using `truffle deploy` and are set to be deployed within your [project configuration](/advanced/configuration).
+**Warning:** This will only work successfully for contracts that have been deployed using `truffle migrate` and are set to be deployed within your [project configuration](/advanced/configuration).
 This function will throw an error if your contract does not meet this criteria.

 ### Method: at()